maziac/fastestjoystick/Readme.md

 ## Additional Delay

-If we would simply wait for an USB poll and then right after that read the joystick values this would introduce a delay of 1x the polling rate.
-I.e. if you would press a button just after the sampling it would require once the poll time until it is sampled the next time + the usb poll time.
+If we would simply wait for an USB poll and then right after that poll read the joystick values this would introduce a delay of 1x the polling rate.
+I.e. if you would press a button just after the sampling happened it would require once the poll time until it is sampled the next time + the usb poll time.
 E.g. for a 1ms USB poll time this would result in 2ms.

 The delay is illustrated here: the USB poll time is 1ms.
 The sampling takes place right after the last USB poll.